+The 2010-2012 Research Framework was commissioned by English Heritage (now Historic England; the Project Assurance Officers were Helen Keeley and Dave Hooley.
 Kathy Perrin, formerly Local Authority Historic Environment Liaison, English Heritage, provided advice and guidance during the early stages of the project which was continued by the Project Advisory Group and the many contributors, who are listed and acknowledged in the report.
-The English Heritage Project Assurance Officers were Helen Keeley and Dave Hooley.

 Within Historic Environment, Cornwall Council, the Project Manager was Charles Johns, Jane Powning produced the distribution maps and Bryn Tapper, Pete Dudley and Francis Shepherd produced the sea-level rise maps.